sivakumarjd/amazon_Q_project/README.md

+Detailed Step-By-Step Installation and Configuration document added for ref.
+Amazon Q _ Step-by-Step  Practical Document.docx

+I tried 4 use cases(3 Gagmes & 1 Web App) and successfully implemented and tested four use cases using the Amazon CLI, showcasing seamless deployment and execution.
+The use cases include three interactive games and one web application, all verified individually for functionality.
+🎮 Games:
+1. Tank Game
+2. Snake Game
+3. Space Invaders
+🌐 Web App:
+1. BMI Calculator
+Captured the deployment process and results for future reference.
+This hands-on experience further deepened my understanding of cloud-native app hosting and resource management via the AWS Command Line Interface.

 # 👾 Space Invaders - Built with Amazon Q Developer

 A classic **Space Invaders**-style game created using **Amazon Q Developer CLI**, showcasing the power of generative AI in software development.
 This project demonstrates how AI can rapidly generate, iterate, and bring game ideas to life using Python and PyGame.